 Email is a key communication channel for American Heart Association, but like many organizations in the nonprofit world, they had a large segment of inactive donors & warm prospects in their database, which affected their inboxing rate and reduced their reach.
 In fact, an M+R Benchmark report indicates that 1 in 4 nonprofit subscribers are inactive, which can negatively impact engagement rates and lead to deliverability issues that prevent emails from reaching the inbox.

-One of American Heart Association’s goal in FY21 was to grow their online database by effectively adding lapsed donors back to the master database and reengaging inactive supporters while avoiding deliverability issues that can happen when emailing lapsed audiences.
+One of American Heart Association’s goals in FY21 was to grow their online database by effectively adding lapsed donors back to the master database and reengaging inactive supporters while avoiding deliverability issues that can happen when emailing lapsed audiences.

 American Heart Association partnered with Data Axle to develop a campaign that could hit inboxes in the most effective way possible.
 This required a two-pronged approach – one part to ensure the cleanest list to email and the most compelling content that would get a lapsed constituent or warm prospect not only to open the email, but to click and engage with the organization.
 To ensure the cleanest most deliverable list, Data Axle used data and data experts to hygiene and append updated emails to make AHA’s lapsed email file digital media target-ready.
 Through this process we were able to identify a large segment of lapsed email constituents who were most likely to re-engage via digital channels.
 Because a portion of this dormant universe came from event donors like “Kids Heart Challenge”, Data Axle also age appended/verified the list to ensure there were no minors present.
 We then deployed a campaign aiming to reactivate this segment in time for year-end giving without risking the health of American Heart’s primary email sending domain.